CLIP-VIS: Adapting CLIP for Open-Vocabulary Video Instance Segmentation: Method

 \subsection{Weighted Open-Vocabulary Classification}

-Our weighted open-vocabulary classification performs mask classification by fully utilizing strong zero-shot classification ability of frozen CLIP, where we calculate cosine similarity between visual and text embeddings of different queries.
+Our weighted open-vocabulary classification performs mask classification by fully utilizing robust zero-shot classification ability of frozen CLIP, where we calculate cosine similarity between visual and text embeddings of different queries.
 Instead of image-level classification, we perform instance-level classification by extracting query visual features from feature maps $\mathcal{F}_{enc}^4$.
-As shown in Fig. \ref{overview}, we generate query visual embeddings $\mathcal{F}_{v}\in \mathbb{R}^{N\times D}$, where D is the dimensionality of visual and text embeddings, by mask pooling used in \cite{xu2023open,yu2024convolutions} as
+As shown in Fig. \ref{overview}, we generate query visual embeddings $\mathcal{F}_{v}\in \mathbb{R}^{N\times D}$ by mask pooling \cite{xu2023open,yu2024convolutions} as